mlk2991/anonymous/README.rst

 identify you.

-Always keep in mind that there are no foolproof tool that will provide you with privacy and anonymity in 100% of cases.
+Always keep in mind that there are no foolproof tool that will provide you with privacy and anonymity in 100% of use cases.
 When analyzed individually in a closed form, Tor is an anonymous software that very much protect your real IP address but when it is used with/within other complex systems (e.g. OS, USB devices), this is where things might get ugly.